Skip to the main content

 Duties

-Occupational health and safety advisors promote the health, safety and well-being of workers and the sustainability of workplaces by considering health and safety concerns in the physical work environment.
+Occupational health and safety (OHS) advisors promote the health, safety, and well-being of workers and the sustainability of workplaces.
+They consider health and safety concerns in the physical work environment.
+They work to control hazards and reduce the possibility of incidents at workplaces.
 They also focus on:

-• Health, safety, and well-being concerns related to how work is organized and the workplace culture
+• Concerns about health, safety, and well-being related to how work is organized and the overall workplace culture

 • Personal health resources in the workplace

-Specific duties vary considerably from one position to another.
-But in general, occupational health and safety advisors assess and evaluate work procedures and environments.
+Specific duties vary widely from one position to another.
+But in general, OHS advisors assess and evaluate work procedures and environments.
 They identify potential hazards and eliminate them or ensure controls are in place.
 They also:

-• Advise managers, supervisors and employees about safe work practices and safety standards and regulations
+• Advise managers, supervisors, and employees about safe work practices, safety standards, and regulations

-• Recommend procedures and equipment for safety and compliance with relevant laws and regulations
+• Recommend procedures and equipment for safety and for compliance with relevant laws and regulations

 • Develop health and safety policies and programs